siangernlow/tp/docs/UserGuide.md

 files in the CSV format.
 Excel provides an option to save existing _.xlsx_ extension files as _.csv_ files.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-If you are importing data from a pre-existing Excel file, you may have to first format it to a [format that is readable by VirusTracker].
+If you are importing data from a pre-existing Excel file, you may have to first format it to a format that is readable by VirusTracker.
 </div>

 You may read more about it [here](#format-for-csv-files).

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-As visits rely on people and locations, it is recommended that person and location data csv files be added before visits so as to ensure that the referenced people and locations in the visits data csv file exist.
+As visits rely on people and locations, it is recommended that person and location data csv files be added before visits so as to ensure that the referenced people and locations in the visits data CSV file exist.
 </div>

 Format: `addFromCsv FILE_PATH l/LIST_TYPE`